-Config File Backup or restore the configuration file for the Wireless Router This file contains all the configuration data.
+Config File Backup or restore the configuration file for the Gigabit Ethernet Broadband Router This file contains all the configuration data.

 Logs View or clear all logs, set E-Mailing of log files.

+Network Ping, DNS Lookup.

+Diagnostics

-Network Diag- nostics Ping, DNS Lookup.
-Options Various options, such as backup DNS and UPnP.
+Options Various options, such as backup DNS, UPnP, and enable TFTP firmware upgrade option.

 PC Database This is the list of PCs shown when you select the "DMZ PC" or a "Virtual Server".
 This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed (Static) IP Address.

 Remote Administration Allow settings to be changed from the Internet.

 Routing Only required if your LAN has other Routers or Gateways.

 Security Firewall and other security-related settings.
 Normally, the default settings do not need to be changed.

-Firmware Upgrade Upgrade the Firmware (software) installed in your Broadband Router.
+Firmware Upgrade the Firmware (software) installed in your Gigabit Ethernet

+Upgrade Broadband Router.